Over 30,000 government employees boycott work on second day of nationwide strike

 The two-day countrywide strike, which began on Monday, has been called by a joint forum of ten trade unions, including the Indian National Trade Union Congress, the All India Trade Union Congress, the Centre of Indian Trade Unions, the All India United Trade Union Centre and the United Trade Union Congress.

-Workers from various sectors, including banking, steel, oil, telecom, coal, postal, income tax, copper, and insurance are participating in the strike.
+Workers from banking, steel, oil, telecom, coal, postal, income tax, copper, and insurance sectors are participating in the strike.

+The decision comes following a meeting on March 22 where the trade unions said that they would protest against the Centre’s “anti-worker, anti-farmer, anti-people and anti-national policies”.

+The unions have asked the central government to scrap proposed changes in labour laws, privatisation and the National Monetisation Pipeline.
+They are also seeking increased allocation of wages under Mahatma Gandhi Rural Employment Guarantee Act and regularisation of contract workers.

+Under the National Monetisation Pipeline, the government plans to raise Rs 6 lakh crore till 2025 by leasing out state-owned strategic assets in sectors such as power, road and railways to private entities.

-At the Steel Authority of India Limited, the staff at its plants in Chattisgarh, Odisha and West Bengal did not attend work, PTI reported, citing an unidentified employee of the company’s Bhilai Steel Plant.
+On Tuesday, at the Steel Authority of India Limited, the staff at its plants in Chattisgarh, Odisha and West Bengal did not attend work, PTI reported, citing an unidentified employee of the company’s Bhilai Steel Plant.

 Rajesh Sandhu, secretary of National Mineral Development Corporation Sanyukt Khadaan Mazdoor Sangh said that all non-executive workers of the iron-ore company boycotted work.